surgems/ec-events/content/collections/pages/seasonal-markets.md

             type: hard_break
           -
             type: text
-            text: "We have a great range of fairground rides, food and drink chalets and vendors and other installations to help you put on an impressive day and night for everyone visiting.\_"
+            text: "We have a great range of fairground rides, food and drink chalets and vendors and other installations to help you put on an impressive day and night for everyone visiting.\_Themed bars to suit any event and an undercover ice rink is also available."
     type: article
     enabled: true
 event_services: